iomesh/docs/docs/advanced-functions/localpv-manager.md

 IOMesh LocalPV has the following advantages compared to [Kubernetes HostPath Volume](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) and [Kubernetes native local PV](https://kubernetes.io/docs/concepts/storage/volumes/#local):

-- Dynamically provision PVs to allow flexible node storage access through StorageClass and PVC without the need for administrators to pre-provision static PVs.
+- Dynamically provision PVs to allow flexible node storage access without the need for administrators to pre-provision static PVs.

 - Create PVs using a directory or block device, offering more flexibility compared to Kubernetes local PVs that are limited to the directory.

-- Enable capacity limit for Hostpath Local PV to implement isolation.
+- Allow for Hostpath local PV capacity limit for isolation.

 ### Architecture